imberny/VisualFSM/README.md

 * Click the script icon to edit this state's script.
 The "object" parameter corresponds to the parent node.
 * Click on the "Add trigger" dropdown and select the trigger type.
 * A new connection is added to the right of the trigger: drag it to connect to a new state.
+* If you added a timer trigger, click on the timer icon to adjust the duration.
+* If you added an input action trigger, click on the icon to select the actions to react to.
 * If you added a scripted trigger, click on the script icon to edit it.
 Return true in `is_triggered` when the transition should occur.

 ## Planned features